A.

 Correct- I.have not got any.

 62. 'At present' means 'at the present time', 'presently' means 'shortly'.
-These should not be confused.

 1. Incorrect- Nothing more can be done presently.